BuilderIO/partytown/README.md

 ⚠️ Warning!
 This is experimental! ⚠️

+Even with a fast and higly tuned website following all of the best practices, it's all too common for your performance wins to be erased the moment 3rd-party scripts are added.
+By 3rd-party scripts we mean code that is not directly under your control, such analytics, ads, trackers, etc., and their inclusion are often a double-edged sword.
+The [Loading Third-Party JavaScript](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript) doc is a great resource for different techniques to debug and minimize their impact, but for the most part your hands are still tied.

+### Web Workers

+Partytown runs 3rd-party scripts in a web worker to free up resources for your app on the main thread.

-- Relocates resource intensive scripts to into a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API)
+- Relocate resource intensive scripts to into a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API)
+- Throttle 3rd-party code by using one `requestAnimationFrame()` per DOM operation, reducing jank
+- Sandbox and ability to restrict specific browser APIs
+- Debug what 3rd-party scripts are calling into
 - Web worker DOM implementation within `3kb`
-- Throttles 3rd-party code by using one `requestAnimationFrame()` per DOM operation, reducing jank
-- Debug what 3rd-party scripts are calling into
-- Sandbox specific browser APIs
 - Main thread performance is, without question, more important than web worker thread performance

-- Partytown runs 3rd-party scripts in a web worker to free up resources for your app on the main thread.
-If you're looking to instead run your app from within a web worker, then we recommend [WorkerDom](https://github.com/ampproject/worker-dom) instead.
+> If you're looking to instead run _your_ app within a web worker, then we recommend the [WorkerDom](https://github.com/ampproject/worker-dom) project.

 ### Goals